Abba Arena

 Still there is clearly an audience for this type of concert and I imagine the takings for the show, with its pop-up mobile arena (very Swedish), will soon exceed the quoted £140m budget the entire production cost.
 Understandable with tickets at £75 and the likelihood of the show touring the world.

 Some will love it, and I am glad to have seen it for myself, but once will be enough for me.
 I was reminded during the show of how one hundred years earlier silent movies were regularly accompanied by a live orchestra.
 And the incredible fuss that followed the introduction of ‘talkies’ and the removal of the live musicians.
-Turns out that there is a demand for that format all over again, all these years later!
+Turns out that there is a demand for that format all these years later!

 Youtube